yogiben/meteor-loading/README.md

 # [loading](https://loading.meteor.com)

-Its a bundle of PleaseWait.js + SpinKit CSS Spinners for a beautiful loading splash screen
+Bundle of PleaseWait.js + SpinKit CSS Spinners for a beautiful loading splash screen for Meteor

 PleaseWait.js<br>
 **"A simple library to show your users a beautiful splash page while your application loads."**<br>